-Foreign transcripts must be submitted to a member of the National Association of Credential Evaluation Services (NACES) or to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
-To view a list of NACES approved agencies visit www.NACES.org or call the Office of Admissions and Financial Aid at 305.348.8006.
+Foreign transcripts must be submitted to the Credential Assembly Service of the Law School Admission Council for transcript authentication and evaluation.
 For the Credential Assembly Service of the Law School Admission Council visit, LSAC.

 Candidates for whom English is not their first language must take the Test of English as a Foreign Language.
 Information on the TOEFL may be found here.
 Scores must be sent directly to the FIU College of Law Office of Admissions.
 (Candidates who receive a 156 LSAT score or better may request a waiver of the TOEFL examination from the Office of Admissions.)